BD157/genome-api/README.md

 # Genome Clustering & Variant Classification API

 Application for clustering and classifying SARS-CoV-2 genome sequences.
+This app allows users to input RNA sequences and instantly receive either a predicted variant classification or an assigned cluster ID based on sequence similarity.
+It combines a FastAPI backend for processing and a Streamlit frontend for easy interaction.

 ## Local Setup